 Chicken Mushroom Soup

-To me, mushrooms are the purest flavor of fall and I’m obsessed with the intense rustic depth they give any dish.
+To me, mushrooms are the purest flavor of fall, and I’m obsessed with the intense rustic depth they give any dish.
 This chicken mushroom soup is no exception.
-It’s luxuriously creamy, robust and packed with hearty mushrooms and tender chicken that keep you feeling full and satisfying.
-This is one of those nourishing recipes I keep on my rota when I want to feel good, along with this detox southwest soup, because it’s nutritious and so incredibly easy to make.
+It’s luxuriously creamy, robust, and packed with hearty mushrooms and tender chicken that keep you feeling full and satisfied.
+This is one of those nourishing recipes I keep on rotation when I want to feel good, along with this detox southwest soup, because it’s nutritious and so incredibly easy to make.

 Sommer’s Recipe Highlights

-Nourishing – From the fiber packed medley of mushrooms to the juicy, tender chunks of chicken, every slurp of this soup is wholesome and nourishing.
+Nourishing – From the fiber-packed medley of mushrooms to the juicy chunks of chicken, every slurp of this soup is wholesome and nourishing.
+Not to mention, it’s low carb and low calorie, so I can enjoy as much as I want!

-Easy weeknight meal – All it takes is a few easy steps, a handful of fresh ingredients and 30 minutes to make this standout chicken mushroom soup.
+Easy Weeknight Meal – I love to make this recipe when I’m in a hurry to get dinner on the table.
+All it takes is a handful of fresh ingredients, a little chopping, and less than 30 minutes to simmer this standout chicken soup.

 Key Ingredients and Tips

-- Chicken breast – To make those tender and juicy chunks of chicken, I prefer to use boneless and skinless chicken breast.
+- Chicken – To make those juicy chunks of chicken, I prefer boneless, skinless chicken breast, or boneless chicken thighs.

 - Mushrooms – The star of the show!
-I use a medley of different types of mushrooms to add extra depth and texture.
+I use a medley of mushrooms to add extra depth and texture.
+I often mix cremini, oyster, and shiitake mushrooms.
+However, using all white button mushrooms will work as well.

-- Sweet onion – Sweet onion is so important to build the base of this broth, and it helps balance out the earthy flavors of the mushrooms.
+- Onion – Sweet onion is so important for building the base flavor of this broth, and its sweetness helps balance the earthy flavors of the mushrooms.

-- Herbs – To get those herby aromas, I use fresh rosemary, parsley and some dried thyme.
+- Herbs – To get those herby aromas, I use fresh rosemary, parsley, and dried thyme.

-- Dry sherry – Just a splash of this stuff adds a ton of richness and flavor to the entire pot of soup!
+- Dry sherry – Just a splash of this boozy condiment adds a ton of depth and unique flavor to the entire pot of soup.

 How To Make